git-kick/ioBroker.e3dc-rscp/README.md

   </tr>
 </table>

-For the currently unspupported RSCP namespaces and tags, please refer to th official E3/DC tag list provided with the [sample application](https://s10.e3dc.com/s10/module/download/get.php?id=280) (only accessible after portal login).
+For the currently unspupported RSCP namespaces and tags, please refer to th official E3/DC tag list provided with the [sample application](http://s10.e3dc.com/dokumentation/RscpExample.zip).

 Note that RSCP defines ca. 680 tags (representing around 300 parameters), so we think it does not make sense to read all of them.
 Therefore, we will add tags to the adapter upon upcoming use-cases.